Deutsche Bank Golf Championship – August 31-September 5 at TPC Boston in Norton, MA

-The Vineyard Artisan Festival – August 31-September 2 The 17th Annual Vineyard Artisan Labor Day Festival.
+The Vineyard Artisan Festival – September 2-4 The 21st Annual Vineyard Artisan Labor Day Festival.
 Great food and music, $2 parking fee helps support our scholarship fund for the arts.
 Free admission, hay rides.
 Don’t miss this very special event!
 Grange Hall, West Tisbury

-Wachusett Mountain MTNside Labor Day Sale – August 30-September 2.
+24th Annual Wachusett Mountain Labor Day Sale – September 2-5.
 A full weekend of fantastic sales on ski and snowboard equipment and winter apparel.
 Special “Family Fun Days” on Sunday and Monday from 12-4pm.

-Family Fun Days at Old Sturbridge Village – August 31-September 2.
-Old Sturbridge Village, Sturbridge Lots of fun for whole family.
+Family Fun Days at Old Sturbridge Village – September 3-5.
+Old Sturbridge Village, Sturbridge.
+Lots of fun for whole family.
 Multiple events planned throughout the weekend.
 And kids 17 and under are free all weekend.

-Spencer Fair - August 29-September 2.
+Spencer Fair – September 2-5.
 Monster truck shows, tractor pulls, reptile show, variety shows, music, craft competition, baking shows, exhibits and demonstrations; children”s play area and petting zoo.
 Rt.
 31, Spencer

-Labor Day Sidewalk Sale - August 30-September 2.
+Labor Day Sidewalk Sale -September 3-5.
 Lee Premium Outlets Experience abundant savings of 25-65% at the annual Lee Premium Outlets Labor Day Sidewalk Sale.
 Great savings on fall clearance at your favorite brand name designer outlet stores.
 17 Premium Outlets Boulevard, Lee

-Three County Fair – August 30-September 2 Polish festival, thoroughbred horse racing, agricultural & livestock exhibits, demo derbies, good healthful food, musical entertainment; rides and games as well.
+3 County Fair – September 2-5 Polish festival, thoroughbred horse racing, agricultural & livestock exhibits, demo derbies, good healthful food, musical entertainment; rides and games as well.
 Northampton Fairgrounds, Bridge St., Northampton

-Blandford Fair – August 30-September 2.
+Blandford Fair – September 2-5.
 Antique car show, Fiddle contest, art show, stage show, midway, horse, oxen and truck pulls, agricultural displays and horse show.
-North St., Blandford
+North St., Blandford.